almaceleste/xfce4-genmon-scripts/README.md

 ### about
-this is my repo of scripts for use with Xfce4 panel generic monitor (xfce4-genmon-plugin)
+this is my repo of the scripts for use with the Xfce4 panel generic monitor (xfce4-genmon-plugin)

 <!-- #### Wiki -->